marek7400/YouTube_Line_By_Line_Translated_Subtitles/README.md

 # YouTube Line By Line Translated Subtitles - Chrome extension
 ## Turn On Youtube subtitles (!!! you must !!!) and Turn ON Subtitles in extension.

+v2.1 Added the ability to turn subtitles on/off with the “X” key and resolved a conflict with the “YouTube Original Audio Selector” plugin.

 Container Width 40%
 ![1](images/1.png)